BeaRMarques/book_search/README.md

 # Book Search

-Book Search searches the prices of books in several websites and lets know you know if there is any significant discount today.
+Book Search searches the prices of a list of books in several online stores and lets you know if there are any significant discounts today.
+Additionally, it keeps track of the prices over time and records the best deals so far.

 ## Installation